AKA ‘Let what is inside you leak out. And I mean that metaphorically – please don’t stab people.’

 My daughter has given me permission to share her scale with you and provide a printable version for your own anxious geeklings.
 She hopes it helps.

-I’d love to hear how you’ve faired using this yourself below or the individual flair you’ve brought to supporting your own child.
+I’d love to hear how you’ve fared using this yourself or the individual flair you’ve brought to supporting your own child.